-Sharon Day-Monroe is in her third year assisting Bruin associate head coach Jack Hoyt with the heptathlon.
+Sharon Day-Monroe is in her fourth year assisting Bruin associate head coach Jack Hoyt with the heptathlon.
 A 2008 and 2012 U.S. Olympian in the high jump and heptathlon, Day-Monroe had a standout collegiate career as a high jumper at Cal Poly San Luis Obispo when Hoyt was the jumps/multi coach for the Mustangs.

 In 2014, Day-Monroe set the American record in the pentathlon en route to winning the USA Indoor Track & Field title.
 Day-Monroe tallied a record 4,805 points to punch her ticket to the World Championships.

 Day followed her coach to UCLA for the 2013 season and it paid off with USA National Titles at both Indoor and Outdoor Championship Meets, and personal records in 6 of the 7 heptathlon events.
 Her total score of 6,550 points was also a personal record and the 3rd best score in the World.
 She also made an immediate impact on the UCLA heptathlon group.
 Both Tatum Souza (5,691) and Kimmie Connor (5,165) improved by over 300 points from their previous best scores.